Karannshah1/fashion-similarity-search/README.md

 # fashion-similarity-search
-This is machine learning model which is taking query and in giving result show URLs related to similarity to that query based on dataset.
+This is machine learning model which is taking query and in result URLs related to semantic search is displayed based on dataset.

 ## Installation of application